 DHA

-Docosahexaenoic acid (DHA) is an omega-3 fatty acid that plays an important role in babies’ brain development.
-For breastfeeding mothers, it is essential to consume adequate amounts of DHA as your reserves are passed along to the baby through breast milk.
+Docosahexaenoic acid (DHA) is an omega-3 fatty acid that plays an important role in the development of babies’ brains.
+For breastfeeding mothers, it is essential to consume adequate amounts of DHA as their reserves are transferred to the baby through breast milk.
 Recent research also suggests the importance of omega-3 fatty acids EPA and DHA in reducing the risk of postpartum depression.4

 Foods highest in DHA include: